hoang922001/HoangNguyen-EverfitTest/README.md

 ## Environment Variable

-Create .env file with the variables like .env.example
+Create a .env file containing the same variables as .env.example.

 ## Running Document using Compodoc